ujr/guides/guides/Glossary.md

 the business domain is implemented, as far as it is not part of the entities itself (usually because it relates to several entity types); services are stateless (apart from caching).

+**Silver Bullet:** a simple and effective solution to a problem;
+in practice, unfortunately, there is *No Silver Bullet* (Brooks 1986): no single development in technology (or management) will improve productivity by an order of magnitude within a decade.
+However, some developments such as modern high-level languages have certainly realized very impressive productivity gains.

 **Singleton:** a creational *design pattern*, where a class may only have one instance, called its singleton.
 For example,